himurali/questdb.io/docs/lead-ride/academia.md

 ---
-title: Get started with QuestDB via Homebrew (macOS)
+title: Lead Ride For Academia
 sidebar_label: For Academia
 description:
-  A short guide for getting started with installing and running QuestDB via Homebrew on macOS.
+  A short guide for getting started For Academia.
 ---

 Each software release of QuestDB is distributed via the